 During Venetian rule, Rovinj, originally an island, was connected to the mainland by the filling in of the sea.
 The Venetians contributed much to the development of Rovinj, building fortifications and three gates.
 You can still see some of the walls, as well as Balbi’s Arch.

-Today, Rovinj is one of the most important towns in Istria, and a popular tourist destination.
+Today, Rovinj is one of the most important towns in Istria.
+The popular tourist destination is one of the best places to visit in Croatia.
 It will steal your heart with its charm and its laid-back vibe.

 Things to Do in Rovinj, Croatia

 Getting Around in Rovinj

 Best Time to Visit Rovinj in Istria, Croatia

 Rovinj is one of those places where you can just relax and spend your time wandering around without a destination in mind, enjoying good food, and lazing in the sun.